Clairvoyance: Remote viewing

-The psychologists David Marks and Richard Kammann attempted to replicate Targ and Puthoff's remote viewing experiments that were carried out in the 1970s at the Stanford Research Institute.
-In a series of 35 studies, they were unable to replicate the results so investigated the procedure of the original experiments.
-Marks and Kammann discovered that the notes given to the judges in Targ and Puthoff's experiments contained clues as to which order they were carried out, such as referring to yesterday's two targets, or they had the date of the session written at the top of the page.
-They concluded that these clues were the reason for the experiment's high hit rates.
-Marks was able to achieve 100 per cent accuracy without visiting any of the sites himself but by using cues.
-James Randi has written controlled tests by several other researchers, eliminating several sources of cuing and extraneous evidence present in the original tests, produced negative results.
-Students were also able to solve Puthoff and Targ's locations from the clues that had inadvertently been included in the transcripts.
+The psychologists David Marks and Richard Kammann attempted to replicate Targ and Puthoff's remote viewing experiments at the Stanford Research Institute.
+In a series of 35 studies, they could not do so, so they investigated the original experiments' procedure.
+Marks and Kammann discovered that the notes given to the judges in Targ and Puthoff's experiments contained clues as to which order they were carried out, such as referring to yesterday's two targets, or the date of the session at the top of the page.
+They concluded that these clues explained the experiment's high hit rates.
+Marks achieved 100% accuracy without visiting any of the sites but by using cues.
+James Randi has written that controlled tests by several other researchers, eliminating several sources of cuing and extraneous evidence present in the original tests, produced negative results.
+Students were also able to solve Puthoff and Targ's locations from the clues inadvertently included in the transcripts.

 In 1980, Charles Tart claimed that a rejudging of the transcripts from one of Targ and Puthoff's experiments revealed an above-chance result.
-Targ and Puthoff again refused to provide copies of the transcripts and it was not until July 1985 that they were made available for study when it was discovered they still contained sensory cues.
-Marks and Christopher Scott (1986) wrote "considering the importance for the remote viewing hypothesis of adequate cue removal, Tart's failure to perform this basic task seems beyond comprehension.
+Targ and Puthoff again refused to provide copies of the transcripts, and they were not made available for study until July 1985, when it was discovered they still contained sensory cues.
+Marks and Christopher Scott (1986) wrote: "considering the importance for the remote viewing hypothesis of adequate cue removal, Tart's failure to perform this basic task seems beyond comprehension.
 As previously concluded, remote viewing has not been demonstrated in the experiments conducted by Puthoff and Targ, only the repeated failure of the investigators to remove sensory cues."

-In 1982 Robert Jahn, then Dean of the School of Engineering at Princeton University wrote a comprehensive review of psychic phenomena from an engineering perspective.
+In 1982, Robert G. Jahn, then Dean of the School of Engineering at Princeton University, wrote a comprehensive review of psychic phenomena from an engineering perspective.
 His paper included numerous references to remote viewing studies at the time.
-Statistical flaws in his work have been proposed by others in the parapsychological community and within the general scientific community.
+Statistical flaws in his work have been proposed by others in the parapsychological community and the general scientific community.